arkuuu/publin/README.md

 Requirements
 ======
 A web server with:
-* PHP >= 5.3.14
+* PHP between 5.6 and 7.1
   * extension `mbstring`
   * extension `fileinfo`
 * MySQL >= 5.5.38

-Please note: PHP 5.3 has reached its end of life long ago.
-It is highly recommended to use the current version 5.6!
+It is recommend to use PHP 7.1.
 See [this link](https://secure.php.net/supported-versions.php) for more information.

-Support for PHP 7 has not been tested yet, it *may* work.

 Installation
 =====